 Let’s go Through some Steps Together and Make Something

-I am going to add a background to fill up the empty space on the left of the picture.
+I will add a background to fill up space on the left of the picture.

 Go to ‘Backgrounds‘ and pick one you like.
 Click.
 Done.

 Of course, the background is very different than the background Albert is on.
 I will add some shapes (elements) to cover it up.

 Guess where you can find ‘Elements‘…

 Almost done!
 We need to add some text.